Snowshoe: Selection

 Sizes are often given in inches, even though snowshoes are nowhere near perfectly rectangular.
 Mountaineering shoes can be at least 30 in long by 10 in wide; a lighter pair of racing shoes can be slightly narrower and 25 in or shorter.

 Regardless of configuration, all wooden shoes are referred to as "traditional" and all shoes made of other materials are called "modern".

-Notwithstanding these variations in planned use, larger users should plan on buying larger snowshoes.
-A common formula is that for every pound of body weight, there should be one square inch of snowshoe surface (14.5 cm^{2}/kg) per snowshoe to adequately support the wearer.
-Users should also consider the weight of any gear they will be packing, especially if they expect to break trail.
-Those planning to travel into deep powder look for even larger shoes.

-Many manufacturers now include weight-based flotation ratings for their shoes, although there is no standard for setting this yet.